lukekeyte/simba-docs/docs/faq/index.md

 ### How can I improve convergence for difficult models?
 If your model is having convergence issues, try these approaches:
-1. Adjust the solver tolerance parameters using the `rtol` and `atol` options
+1. Check that your chemical network is 'closed' (ie. all species have formation and destruction rates)
-2. Reduce the size of your chemical network if possible
+2. Simplify your chemical network by removing unimportant reactions
-3. Simplify your chemical network by removing unimportant reactions
+3. Slightly peturb input parameter values
-4. Increase/decrease the temperature very slightly
+4. Relax the tolerances (`atol` and `rtol`) that are hard-coded into the core.py module (at your own risk!)

 ### How do I interpret the output from SIMBA?
 The terminal output provides a summary of the model parameters, integration statistics, and key results like the most abundant species and dominant reactions.
 More detailed results are stored in the returned solution object, which can be accessed for custom analysis or visualized using the built-in `Analysis` module.